Welcome to the fluidfm forum

 Drying out.
 A previously immersed probe is always at risk of clogging, once exposed to air.
 Thus keep it in liquid whenever possible and make sure the probe reservoir also does not dry out.

-Other factors which can limit the lifetime of a FluidFM probe are dirty or unstable suspensions, microscopic bubbles in the suspension, strongly acidic or corrosive operating environments, or as well as inappropriate or exhausted coating.
+Other factors which can limit the lifetime of a FluidFM probe are dirty or unstable suspensions, microscopic bubbles in the suspension, strongly acidic or corrosive operating environments, strong organic solvents, as well as inappropriate or exhausted coating.

 Please try to give a substantial answer.
 If you wanted to comment on the question or answer, just use the commenting tool.
 Please remember that you can always revise your answers - no need to answer the same question twice.
 Also, please don't forget to vote - it really helps to select the best questions and answers!